 Many States and regions of the country have partnerships and initiatives around electric mobility.
 These groups may focus on improving air quality generally (e.g., Northeast States for Coordinated Air Use Management); developing or advocating for State-level or regional policies to encourage EVs (e.g., Regional Electric Vehicle (REV) West, REV Midwest and the Transportation and Climate Initiative); partnering on EV charging infrastructure (e.g., Northeast Electric Vehicle Network, West Coast Electric Highway); or advancing a multimodal electric future (e.g., the Coalition Helping American Rebuild and Go Electric).
 The E-Bike Incentive Programs of North America Tracker is a helpful resource that includes implementation and funding details of existing and past programs.
 Entities interested in pursuing electric mobility projects can connect with these types of groups for technical assistance, connections to project partners, or funding.
 For more information on multistate climate initiatives, see the Center for Climate and Energy Solutions.
-The Alternative Fuels
+The Alternative Fuels Data Center's State Information tool also has details on potential partners in each State, including contact information for relevant State agencies and information on completed or ongoing EV charging projects.

-Municipal Fleet Electrification Partnership in Austin, TX with the Climate Mayors Electric Vehicle Purchasing Collaborative
+Municipal Fleet Electrification Partnership in Austin, Texas with the Climate Mayors Electric Vehicle Purchasing Collaborative

-Austin, TX has purchased over 130 electric vehicles to transition their municipal fleet to an all-electric fleet.
+Austin, Texas has purchased over 130 electric vehicles to transition their municipal fleet to an all-electric fleet.
 These vehicles have been purchased through the Climate Mayors Electric Vehicle Purchasing Collaborative, a partnership between Climate Mayors, the Electrification Coalition, and an organization servicing government and nonprofit agencies.
 As Austin continues to procure electric vehicles for their municipal fleet, the city is working with an Austin-based utility company to support the growing fleet.